Diocese of Alessandria: Dioceses of Alessandria and Acqui in conflict

-Unhappy with the situation in Piedmont, however, and since Alexandria was already larger than Aqui, Pope Alexander in 1180 ordered that the seat of Aqui should be transferred to Alessandria.
+Unhappy with the situation in Piedmont, however, and since Alexandria was already larger than Acqui, Pope Alexander in 1180 ordered that the seat of Acqui should be transferred to Alessandria.
 It was apparently intended that the bishop who was to reside in Alessandria was to govern both the dioceses, aeque personaliter.
 Archbishop Algisius of Milan wrote to the clergy and people of Alessandria that he was acting in accordance to a mandate from the pope to transfer the seat of the bishop of Aqui to the city of Alessandria.
 He also absolved them of the oath of fidelity which they had sworn to bishop-elect Otto.
 The clergy of Acqui objected to the loss of the presence of the bishop in their city, and the people of Alessandria refused to admit Bishop Ubertus of Acqui.
 Alessandria was therefore left without a bishop down to 1205.
 The Papacy was therefore faced with the need to sort out conflicts between the Chapter of Alessandria and the Chapter of Acqui.
 Pope Innocent III, therefore, in a letter of 12 May 1205, not only restated the terms of the bull of Pope Alexander III which transferred the seat of the bishop of Acqui to Alessandria, but also determined that there was to be a union of the two dioceses.
 He ordered Bishop Opizzo of Dertona and Canon Bongiovanni of Vercelli to carry out his mandate.
 Bishop Ugo Tornelli, who had been Bishop of Acqui since 1183, therefore was confirmed as bishop of Alessandria as well, and transferred his seat.

 The diocese was suppressed in 1213 by Pope Innocent III, due to the support of the Alessandrians for Emperor Otto IV.
 The Church of Alessandria had also been refusing to pay the annual tax due to the Roman see, according to a letter of Innocent III of 4 June 1214.

 It was restored on 10 May 1240 by Pope Gregory IX, with the bull "Regina Mater", as part of his strategy to defeat Frederick II.

+In 1334, the diocese of Alessandria was subjected to an official Visitation by the Vicar General of Archbishop Aicardus of Milan, Canon Eusebius de Tronzano of Vercelli.
+He collected all the decrees of various synods, and issued them to the canons of Alessandria.

 The territory of the diocese of Acqui was united with that of Alessandria until 1405, when Acqui again received its own bishop.
+In 1287, the archdeacon of Alessandria, Ascherius, attended the provincial synod of Milan, held by Archbishop Otto.